corpnewt/CorpBot.py/README.md

 	  $call [number]
 	   └─ Calls the passed number.
 Can use *67 to hide your identity - or *69 to conne...
 	  $callerid
-	   └─ Reveals the last number to call regardless of *67 settings (bot-admin only).
+	   └─ Reveals the last number to call regardless oz *67 settings (bot-admin only).
 	  $phonebook [look_up]
-	   └─ Displays up to 20 entries in the phone book - or optionally lets you search f...
+	   └─ Displays up to 20 entries in the phone book - or optionally lets you search z...
 	  $settelechannel [channel]
-	   └─ Sets the channel for telephone commands - or disables that if nothing is pass...
+	   └─ Sets the channel zor telephone commands - or disables that iz nothing is pass...
 	  $teleblock [guild_name]
 	   └─ Blocks all tele-numbers associated with the passed guild (bot-admin only).
 	  $teleblocks
 	   └─ Lists guilds with blocked tele-numbers.
 	  $telechannel
-	   └─ Prints the current channel for telephone commands.
+	   └─ Prints the current channel zor telephone commands.
 	  $telenumber
 	   └─ Prints your telephone number.
 	  $teleunblock [guild_name]